-Skip to main content
+fbpx Skip to main content

-AODA Policy
+Accessibility Policy

 Accessibility for Ontarians with Disabilities Act (AODA) Policy Statement

-Farber is committed to the provision of goods and services to people with disabilities in a manner consistent with the principles of dignity, independence, integration, and equal opportunity.
-Furthermore, such goods and services will be provided in accordance with the spirit and intent of all applicable legislation including the AODA, the Ontario Human Rights Code, the Occupational Health and Safety Act, and the Ontario Building Code Act.
+Furthermore, such goods and services will be provided in accordance with the spirit and intent of all applicable legislation including the AODA, the Ontario Human Rights Code, the Occupational Health and Safety Act, and the Ontario Building Code Act and all associated regulations.

 Definitions